dhabar95/moo-powermodulemodel-ectc/README.md

 ## Overview
 ### About the repository
-This repository contains the codebase for the multi-objective optimization (MOO) of a Power Module, leveraging pyMAPDL, pyDPF, and Ax (by Facebook).
+This repository contains the codebase for the multi-objective optimization (MOO) of a Power Module, leveraging [pyMAPDL](https://github.com/ansys/pymapdl), [pyDPF](https://github.com/ansys/pydpf-core), and[Ax](https://github.com/facebook/Ax).
 The project is developed as part of the ECTC Student Competition 2025, focusing on simulation-driven optimization for enhanced performance and reliability.

 ### Motivation for this project
 Power electronic packages—such as discrete packages, power modules, and ASICs—are composed of heterogeneous materials like copper, epoxy polymers, and SAC solder.
 Each of these materials exhibits unique thermo-mechanical behavior due to their intrinsic material properties.
 Among these, the Coefficient of Thermal Expansion (CTE) plays a critical role.
 When subjected to temperature fluctuations, the mismatch in CTEs among different materials leads to thermo-mechanical stresses, ultimately causing structural reliability issues and premature failure.